 Mining Art Gallery

 The Mining Art Gallery is an accessible building.
 Certain areas of the building are accessible via lift or stair climber.
-For more information please look at our online access guide.
+For more information please look at our Mining Art Gallery accessibility guide.

 If you would like to talk to us about your specific requirements before visiting, please contact us on 01388 743 750.

 As Auckland Castle is currently still in build phase access to Deer Park, along the Broadwalk, is not considered accessible – although a pedestrian route is kept open during daylight hours.
 We would recommend a motorised wheelchair for the Deer Park itself because of the terrain and change in levels.
 This construction phase will provide a cobble free access through the Clock Tower upon completion, which will make the Broadwalk accessible.

 Accessibility information for our multi-use space, No.42, can be found here.
 Visitors can now see a snapshot of the work being carried out by The Auckland Project in its mission to create an arts, faith, heritage and cultural destination of international importance, as well as visiting our ground floor shop and gallery, which supports local artists.